Ingredients

 - Coat each side of the chuck roast with oil.
 In a small bowl, combine 2 tablespoons steak seasoning and 1 tablespoon dried thyme.
 Liberally season both sides of the roast with this mixture.

 - Heat a skillet over high heat until very hot.
-Sear the roast on each side for 2-3 minutes.
+Sear the roast on each side for 2-3 minutes to develop a brown crust and lock in flavors.

 - Place the seared roast into the slow cooker.

 - Pour 1 cup beef broth into the hot skillet and allow it to simmer for one minute.
-Scrape the browned bits from the bottom of the skillet and pour this liquid into the slow cooker over the roast.
+Scrape the browned bits from the bottom of the skillet; pour this liquid into the slow cooker over the roast.

-- Wash, peel, and cut potatoes, carrots, and onion into large chunks.
-Place them in a large bowl, drizzle with a bit of oil, then sprinkle with 1 tablespoon steak seasoning and 1½ teaspoons dried thyme.
-Toss to evenly coat.
+- Place washed, peeled, and cut potatoes, carrots, and onion into a bowl, drizzle with oil, sprinkle with 1 tablespoon steak seasoning and 1½ teaspoons dried thyme, toss to coat.
 Arrange the vegetables on top of the roast in the slow cooker.

 - Cover and cook on low for 7-8 hours or on high for 3.5-4 hours.

-- Around the 7-8 hour mark (or 3.5-4 hours on high), check the roast.
-When the edges start to fall apart, dissolve 1 tablespoon cornstarch in ⅓ cup water and stir into the cooking liquid in the slow cooker.
-Cover and continue cooking for another hour.
+- Around the 7-8 hour mark (or 3.5-4 hours on high), check the roast with a fork.
+When edges start to fall apart, dissolve 1 tablespoon cornstarch in ⅓ cup water and stir into the cooking liquid in the slow cooker.
+Cover and continue cooking for another hour until the roast is super tender and gravy thickens.

 - If the gravy isn’t thick enough after an hour, leave the slow cooker uncovered on high to allow excess liquid to evaporate.